The best hiking boots for plantar fasciitis are numerous, but if you’re in a rush, our top choice goes to the Salomon Men’s Quest 4D 2 GTX.

 The Timberland Chocorua wins here as it provides 100 percent waterproof leather on the outside, a GoreTex membrane on the inner and a gusseted tongue up top.
 Furthermore, the rust-proof hardware, such as the eyelets, ensures these pieces hold up in the face of rain.

-Plantar fasciitis sufferers can benefit from hiking boots that are lightweight.
+Plantar fasciitis sufferers can benefit from hiking shoes that are lightweight.
 There’s less strain on your calf muscles this way, which can impact your feet in return.
 You won’t feel as if you’re lugging around bricks, either.

 One of the lightest boots on the list is the Columbia Men’s Newton Ridge Plus II weighing in at around 1 pound per shoe.